HOME ARCHIVES WORK ABOUT CONTACT

 Photograph by Tessar Lo

 Yue Moon II is a community-based, multimedia public art program as part of Chinatown's 2021 Lunar New Year celebration.
-This is a community-co-created public art project featuring original artwork developed by participants through a series of online workshops.
-In partnership with STEPS Public Art & Chinatown BIA, PUFF Paddy was the lead artist facilitator and designed 20 new sets of lanterns that displayed over 250 artworks made by the community members.
+This co-created public art project features original artwork developed by participants through a series of online workshops.
+In partnership with STEPS Public Art & Chinatown BIA, Paddy Leung served as the lead artist facilitator and designed 20 new sets of lanterns that showcased over 250 artworks created by community members.

 For more information about Yue Moon II: